sawubona-repo/KETE-HS20-WORK/README.md

 This GitHub Repository will be the central soucre of information to support the lectures of the Module "KEy Technologies" (KETE)

+In addition this repository will also be used by the KETE students themself to share, export or store their code artefatcs for the coding projects

 ---
 > ###### Last update: 24/9/20 dbe - added content for LB6a Web Services